Author Guidelines

 Manuscripts must be original and not under consideration or published elsewhere in any form or language.
 Submission of plagiarized or duplicate content is strictly prohibited and violates publication ethics.
 Authors should ensure compliance with these policies at the time of submission.

 Review and adhere to all author guidelines before submitting.
 Manuscripts should be comprehensive yet concise; for word count or figures see ‘Article Types and Specifications’.
-Required files: manuscript (Word or compatible format), cover letter, high-resolution figures, supplementary materials (if any).
+Required files: manuscript (Word or compatible format), cover letter, high-resolution figures.

 Article Type